 - Online quote process is thorough and straightforward

 - Mobile app is geared toward auto insurance and is not as helpful for filing or tracking claims for renters insurance

-- Overall customer satisfaction is lower than that of other brands, according to J.D.
+- Overall customer satisfaction is lower than for other companies, according to J.D.
 Power

 Why It Made the Cut: As an all-online insurance company, Lemonade is ideal for consumers who prefer to handle all their renters insurance needs online.

-- Coverage area: 27 states and Washington D.C.
+- Coverage area: 28 states and Washington, D.C.

 - Quote process: Online